telerik/maui-docs/controls/togglebutton/visual-states.md

 ---
 title: Visual States
 page_title: .NET MAUI ToggleButton Documentation - Visual States
-description: Learn how to set the border color, border thickness and other in different Visual States of the Telerik ToggleButton for .NET MAUI.
+description: Learn how to set the border color, border thickness and other in the different visual states of the Telerik ToggleButton for .NET MAUI.
 position: 9
 tags: .net maui, telerik .net maui, ui for .net maui, toggle, button, microsoft .net maui
 slug: togglebutton-visual-states